danayounis/code-challenge/partition_sort/README.md

 **Bonus**:  Use git to create commits as you develop the code including any design or redesign stages you go through developing the code.

-## to run the programme just call the script partition which take two arguments the input file and the output file
+## to run the programme
+just call the script partition which take two arguments the input file and the output file

+for example:
+./partition
+input file will be input.txt
+output file will be output.txt

+./partition input.txt my-output.txt
+input file will be input.txt
+output file will be my-output.txt